maxmind/GeoIP2-java/index.md

 // it should not be closed until you are finished making requests with it.
 //
-// Replace "42" with your account ID and "license_key" with your license key. try (WebServiceClient client = new WebServiceClient.Builder(42, "license_key")
+// Replace "42" with your account ID and "license_key" with your license key.
+// To use the GeoLite2 web service instead of GeoIP2 Precision, call the
+// host method on the builder with "geolite.info", e.g.
+// new WebServiceClient.Builder(42, "license_key").host("geolite.info").build()
+try (WebServiceClient client = new WebServiceClient.Builder(42, "license_key")
         .build()) {